br3w0r/rw-login/README.md

 - [ ] Make convenient library look
 - [ ] Separate library and expamles
 ## Example
-rw-login comes with a little example to show how it works.
-### Start Django server
 Make sure that you installed **python>=3.4** and **requirements** with requirements.txt file in **rw_login_backend**:
 ```bash
 pip install -r requirements.txt